 In 1969, under the leadership of Dr. Burney Enzor, the church built a new sanctuary and converted the old sanctuary into a children's Sunday School department.
 It was a common occurrence in the 1960s through the 1980s for Southern Baptists to build new churches to catch up with the growth from the 1950s, which allowed them to become the largest protestant denomination in America.
 "After WWII, churches made rapid progress in all phases of their church programs, including building.
-The concept of departments in Sunday School led churches to rearrange existing church buildings and to construct new buildings to provide for multiple departments."
-Often these churches built new sanctuaries next door to their old sanctuaries and left the old buildings to be converted into useful ministry space.
+The concept of departments in Sunday School led churches

+The Journal of Florida Baptist Heritage | Volume 17 | 2015 to rearrange existing church buildings and to construct new buildings to provide for multiple departments."1 Often these churches built new sanctuaries next door to their old sanctuaries and left the old buildings to be converted into useful ministry space.
 These churches expended their financial resources on the new sanctuary, which freed the old sanctuary space for economical ministry space.
 That is what took place in Bonifay as a second floor was created in the old sanctuary and became the first through sixth grade Sunday School department.